 In the Middle School students are supported and extended in a variety of ways.
 The Learning Development and Support teachers formally assess student progress and provide advice, guidance and instruction in relation to individual needs.
 These teachers work collaboratively with the Middle School staff and families in developing and implementing an educational program that caters for the needs of individual students.

 The College Head of Talent and Potential supports the identification and tracking of High Potential learners.
 This leader works in conjunction with the Middle School staff to provide a differentiated program of enrichment and extension for identified students.

 Pastoral Care in the Middle School is a priority and is based on positive relationships.
 Each student belongs to a Home Group and has a Home Group Teacher with whom they spend a significant amount of contact time per week.

 The Home Group Teachers are responsible for the general wellbeing of the 26 students in their charge.
 The Home Group Teachers develop a relationship with each student, which enables them to know each individual academically and personally.
 They liaise with parents and other staff members to ensure that the students’ individual needs are addressed.
 Home Group Teachers are the first point of contact between school and home.

-A well developed sequential transition program is essential and ensures the smooth transition into the Middle School and into Canowindra.
+A well developed sequential transition program is essential and ensures a smooth transition into the Middle School and into Canowindra.
 This enables the seamless progress of students within our Prep to Year 12 College.

 The Middle School has an engaging and sequential curriculum and co-curricular program.
 The Australian Curriculum forms the basis of the innovative Middle School curriculum that builds breadth and depth of students’ skills, knowledge and understanding across a range of subject areas.

-Middle School subjects areas offered include;
+Middle School subject areas offered include;

 The curriculum is supported by the homework policy, the camps program and the co-curricular program.